HP Service Manager

 Micro Focus Service Manager is one of the applications acquired by Micro Focus when it purchased part of Hewlett-Packard Enterprise Software (HPES) in 2017.
 Before 2017, it was owned by HP when it purchased Peregrine Systems in 2005.
 The application was originally known as PNMS (Peregrine Network Management System).
 After releasing the first version of PNMS, Peregrine Systems eventually added functionality such as Request Management, Call Management, and Change Management and rebranded the application as Peregrine ServiceCenter.

+Acquisition

 After the acquisition by HP, the application was rebranded as HP Service Manager and was included in the HP OpenView product suite.
 HP offers the application as a service desk solution that enables IT to work as a single organization, governed by a consistent set of processes to handle service delivery and support quickly and efficiently.

 After the acquisition, the product has been updated with the following significant changes: